pokepark/PokemonQuestBot/README.md

 The bot will allow you to get a list of the quests from today, share and delete all quests.

+### Command: /event

+Set the current event name for quests - only one event can be set!
+If you use the command more than once, the previously submitted event name will always be overwritten!

+To add events permanently, edit the quest_event.json in the lang folder!

+Example input: `/event Adventureweek`

 ### Command: /help

 The bot will give a personal help based on the permissions you have to access and use it.